Claire-Fisher/Donofy/TESTING.md

       - show an info message that charity was removed from favourites list.
       - remove the charity from the favourite's list on the User's profile/My Donofy page.
 * Testing:
-  * Clicked Add to Favourites button as a guest user.
+  * Clicked "Add to Favourites" button as a guest user.
-  * Clicked add to favourites button on a charity detail page.
+  * Clicked "Add to favourites" button on a charity detail page.
-  * Clicked the Unfavourite button on a charity detail page.
+  * Clicked the "Unfavourite" button on a charity detail page.
 * Result:
   * Button behaved as expected and directed guest user to sign in.
   * Adding to favourites button behaved as expected.
-  * Unfavourite button behaved as expected.
+  * "Unfavourite" button behaved as expected.
 * Action:
   * None
 ***